ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

 You can follow the instructions in IBM Cloud doc to [create and manage Connector Endpoint](/docs/satellite?topic=satellite-connector-create-endpoints&interface=ui) either on UI or via CLI.

 1. To create the User endpoint on UI, on Satellite Connector cloud console, under ‘User endpoints’, click on ‘Create endpoint’.
-1. For destination resource, choose Agent location runs on the same network.
+1. For destination resource, choose Agent location runs on the same network for this tutorial.
 1. For resource details, enter a name for the endpoint, destination IP is the private IP of the {{site.data.keyword.powerSys_notm}} instance, powervs_instance_management_ip on the DA config Outputs tab, and destination port is the port of the service.

    ![Satellite Connector User Endpoint](../images/tutorial-watsonx-data-to-powervs/tutorial-watsonx-to-powervs-sc-user-endpoint-2.png){: caption="Satellite Connector User Endpoint" caption-side="bottom"}